Multi-language integrations

 | **Collections** | `List<T>`, `Dictionary<string, T>`, arrays — where `T` is ATS-compatible |

-| **Delegates** | `Action<T>`, `Func<T>`, and other delegate types (use `RunSyncOnBackgroundThread = true` for synchronous delegates invoked inline) |
+| **Delegates** | `Action<T>`, `Func<T>`, and other delegate types (use `RunSyncOnBackgroundThread = true` for exports that invoke synchronous callbacks inline, including async-returning exports that call callbacks before their first `await`) |

 | **Services** | `ILogger`, `IServiceProvider`, `IConfiguration` (already exported by the core framework) |

-| **Special** | `ParameterResource`, `ReferenceExpression`, `EndpointReference`, `CancellationToken` |
+| **Special** | `ParameterResource`, `ReferenceExpression`, `EndpointReference`, `IExpressionValue`, `CancellationToken` |

 | **Nullable** | Any of the above as nullable (`T?`) |